Internal decoherence in nano-object interferometry due to phonons: Introduction

+As we would like to focus solely on decoherence due to phonons, in the following we assume that all other types of decoherence are negligible.
+However, let us briefly note the different types of decoherence which should be considered, and the works which have already addressed them.
+To begin with, spin coherence is crucial if spin is the observable of the interferometer.
+The $T_1$ and $T_2$ times of the spin must be longer than the interferometer time.
+For the nitrogen-vacancy center embedded in a nano-diamond as discussed in this work, a room-temperature coherence time of a few hundred $\mu$s was observed.\cite{Trusheim_2013} Blackbody radiation (BBR) is a source of spatial decoherence.\cite{Romero-Isart_2011,Bateman_2014,Chang_2010,Kamp_2020,Schut_2022} Collisions with background gas are also an important source of decoherence.\cite{Albrecht_2014,Kamp_2020} Any charging of the \NO would again cause decoherence through the electrostatic coupling to the environment.\cite{Sonnentag_2007} See also Ref.\,\onlinecite{Margalit_2021} and references therein.}

-Many works have already considered decoherence in such \NO interferometers, such as that due to blackbody radiation (BBR).
-Specifically, concerning BBR, it has been suggested that internal state cooling of the neutral test masses in addition to external cooling in optomechanical cavities would prove to be greatly beneficial.\cite{Xuereb_2013} Furthermore, quite a few works dealt with the quantum dynamics of \NO phonons.\cite{Huemmer_2020, GonzalezBallestero_2020b,GonzalezBallestero_2020a} However, as far as we know, this is the first treatment of phonons as a source of decoherence.
+Many works have already considered {the importance of internal temperatures for lower decoherence in such \NO interferometers.} Specifically, concerning BBR, it has been suggested that internal state cooling of the neutral test masses in addition to external cooling in opto-mechanical cavities would prove to be greatly beneficial.\cite{Xuereb_2013} Furthermore, quite a few works dealt with the quantum dynamics of \NO phonons.\cite{Huemmer_2020, GonzalezBallestero_2020b,GonzalezBallestero_2020a} However, as far as we know, this is the first treatment of phonons as a source of decoherence.